jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 -----------

-That covers how to simplify the leaky integrate-and-fire neuron model, and then to use it to build a spiking neural network.
+That covers how to simplify the leaky integrate-and-fire neuron model, and then using it to build a spiking neural network.
 In practice, we will almost always prefer to use ``snn.Leaky`` over ``snn.Lapicque`` for training networks, as there is a smaller hyperparameter search space.

 `Tutorial
 4 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`__
-goes into detail on the 2nd-order ``snn.Synaptic`` and ``snn.Alpha``
+goes into detail with the 2nd-order ``snn.Synaptic`` and ``snn.Alpha``
-models, though are not necessary to training.
-If you wish to go straight to deep learning with snnTorch, then skip ahead to `Tutorial 5 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`__.
+models.
+This next tutorial is not necessary for training a network, so if you wish to go straight to deep learning with snnTorch, then skip ahead to `Tutorial 5 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`__.